-The GEBCO\2022 NetCDF files are provided in NetCDF 4 format and conform to the NetCDF Climate and Forecast (CF) Metadata Convention v1.6 (http://cfconventions.org/).
+GEBCO's global grids of elevation values are available in NetCDF 4 format and conform to the NetCDF Climate and Forecast (CF) Metadata Convention v1.6 (http://cfconventions.org/).

-Within the NetCDF files, the GEBCO\2022 gridded data are stored as a two-dimensional array of 2-byte integer values of elevation in metres, with negative values for bathymetric depths and positive values for topographic heights.
+Within the NetCDF files, the data are stored as a two-dimensional array of 2-byte integer values of elevation in metres, with negative values for bathymetric depths and positive values for topographic heights.

-The GEBCO\2022 TID grid is provided in the same NetCDF format, but data are stored as a two-dimensional array of single byte integers.
+GEBCO's TID grids are provided in the same NetCDF format, but data are stored as a twodimensional array of single byte integers.

-• The global bathymetric dataset is provided as a single 7.5 GB file.

-• The global TID grid is provided as a single 4 GB file
+- The global GEBCO_2021 bathymetric dataset is provided as a single 7.5 GB file - The global GEBCO_2021 TID grid is provided as a single 4 GB file

-7.2 Esri ASCII raster format
+5.2 Esri ASCII raster format